 Generally, Universities in Saudi Arabia validate any recognized language test with a B2 or higher result.
 Despite being somewhat popular during the COVID era, very few Saudi Arabian universities currently permit the use of Duolingo.
 To start again somewhere new in Saudi Arabia, choose your preferred exam.

 We hope that this article on language tests needed in Saudi Arabia for international students was helpful.
-To know more information like this, check out the Available Programs for International Students!
+To know more information like this, check out the KSA Study Guide and Available Programs for International Students!

 About the Author: Hyun Lee